 - a. your plan to manage the project.
 Include detail on the key risks, timeframes and budget.
-You should attach a project budget commensurate with the grant amount requested to clearly outline your project expenditure. - your track record managing similar projects.
-Include detail on the key personnel with the right skills and experience, including management and technical staff who will manage the delivery of the project. - c. how you will measure the success of the project. - d. your ability to secure your intellectual property, equipment and technology against physical and cyber threats.
+You should attach a project budget commensurate with the grant amount requested to clearly outline your project expenditure. - b. your track record managing similar projects.
+Include detail on the key personnel with the right skills and experience, including management and technical staff who will manage the delivery of the project. - c. how you will measure the success of the project.